 This semester, CHM2045 will be part of an ongoing Chemical Education Research project within the Department of Chemistry at UF.
 The study will look at exam performance in CHM2045 in correlation with quiz performance.
-All students, irrespective of whether they wish to participate in the study, will complete three Proficiency quizzes over the course of the semester as part of their regular workload.
+All students, irrespective of whether they wish to participate in the study, will complete three Proficiency guizzes over the course of the semester as part of their regular workload.
 These guizzes will contribute for a total of 2-% of the course grade, which is included in the 5-% represented by the Quiz category.
-Students will be randomly assigned to one of three groups, and the timing of the quizzes will vary from group to group.
-To participate in the study, students will complete the Informed Consent Form Survey through a Canvas Survey by August 30, 2019.
+Students will be randomly assigned to one of three groups, and the timing of the guizzes will vary from group to group.
+To participate in the study, students will complete the Informed Consent Form Survey through a Canvas Survey by January 17th, 2020.
 Participation means that you agree to allow your exam and quiz grades to be collected for research.
 Participation does not influence your course grade in any way.
 Please note that you will have to complete the quizzes to earn a portion of the course grade, and they are graded based on correctness, not completion.
-If you do not wish to participate in the study (have your exam and quiz scores collected for research purposes), you still must take the Proficiency quizzes.
-Each quiz is designed to be completed within a 60-minute time frame and will be available for two days during the school week.
+If you do not wish to participate in the study (have your exam and guiz scores collected for research purposes), you still must take the Proficiency guizzes.
+Each guiz is designed to be completed within a 60-minute time frame and will be available typically for 5 days during the school week.
 We ask you to participate in the study since the data collected may lead to future improvements of CHM2045.
+Special note: Extensions for missed Proficiency Quizzes will not be granted for any reason.
+However, if you have DRC accommodations for extra time, please email your accommodation letter to Kaylee Todd at kmtodd8485@chem.ufl.edu.